At Monan Gozzett, we understand that the decision to divorce can be emotionally and legally challenging.

 Divorce can involve additional complexities if you have international ties.

-Our team has extensive experience in handling cases with international aspects, including jurisdictional issues, cross-border assets, and child relocation matters.
+Our team of divorce lawyers has extensive experience in handling cases with international aspects, including jurisdictional issues, cross-border assets, and child relocation matters.

 We provide comprehensive advice tailored to your specific circumstances.